 Michael Bell on one of the many billboards his father bought to draw attention to internal police investigations after his son was fatally shot by Kenosha police in 2004.
-(Photo via Bell’s Plea For a Change Facebook site.)
+(Photo via Bell’s Plea For a Change Facebook page.)

 For Michael M. Bell, word Sunday that Kenosha Police had shot Jacob Blake in the back at close range replayed events from nearly 16 years ago.

 A Kenosha Police officer shot Bell’s son, Michael E. Bell, in the head Nov.
 9, 2004, killing him — and sending the father on a crusade to reform the process for investigating police officer misconduct, particularly when it involves the use of deadly force.

 The officer who fired the shot that killed the younger Bell has never been charged.
 Michael M. Bell sued the city of Kenosha over his son’s killing, and in 2010 the city paid $1.75 million to settle the suit after pretrial depositions uncovered inconsistencies in police accounts of the incident.
 He has used that money, in part, to campaign for reforming how the law handles deaths in which police officers are involved — and also to press for a reexamination of his son’s death.